South Ottawa County Early College (SOCEC)

 The South Ottawa County Early College is designed to prepare students for the rigors of a top-tier university and the demands of the workplace once they graduate.
 All students begin to enroll in college coursework during grade 11, earning 12-13 credits.
 During their 12th grade year, students will take 22-24 college credits, and during their 13th year, students will take up to 24 college credits and complete their final high school requirement and/or math class.
 Students should also plan on taking at least one summer class (3 credits) as well (either between 11th and 12th or the 12th and 13th year).
 Students have full access to the tutoring and counseling services provided at Muskegon Community College.

 FAQWant to learn more about this program?

-For more information on the South Ottawa County Early College program, please contact Mrs. Higgs, the West Ottawa High School SOCEC Coordinator, in the Counseling Office: (616) 786-1112 or firstname.lastname@example.org
+For more information about the Ottawa County Early College program, please contact Mrs. Barnes, the West Ottawa High School SOCEC Coordinator, in the Counseling Office: (616) 786-1100 or email@example.com